 “Imagine a team leader having three distinct jobs.
 Her first is to ensure her team members feel connected to the purpose and future of the company, even though she may not directly define those.

 Her second is to ensure that her team members, as a group, understand and support one another.

 And her third is to ensure that her team members understand what’s expected of them and how they can do their best work now and in the future, all the while feeling recognised for who they are.”

-The role of well-being
+The role of well-being in workplace engagement

 By giving individuals more choices about how their work gets done and supporting initiatives with policy, executive teams can foster trust in their work environments.
 We see that people respond well to more control which in turn drives performance and talent retention.
 The amenities that support individuals and at an organisational scale, better encourage knowledge sharing and further improve collaboration.

 The correlation between physical health, productivity and mental fitness is strong.
 With design for employee wellbeing beginning to reach maturity, human-centric workplaces can offer tangible benefits.
 The financial returns of mitigating the effects of burnout create a clear case for the management of employee health and well-being.

 The flexible spaces supporting rapid innovation